E-mail Me, feed back appreciated.

 FLAC

 The FLAC codec allows a compression level from 0 to 8.
 I encoded the sample with all of these levels which resulted in files with bit rates from 901kbps (level 8) to 968kbps (level 0).
 Since this represents a variation of less than 10% i have only included the one file of compression level 0.
+I should mention that the only difference is the encoding time.

 Conclusion